 You don't only want to use a crate for your puppy at night.
 Introducing being crated during the day will accelerate your puppy's nighttime crate training as well.
 Feed your puppy their regular meals in the crate (also helpful if you have multiple dogs in the home), give them a yummy stuffed KONG in their crate for mental enrichment and quiet time, and have short and sweet training sessions using their crate throughout the day.

 Read these crate training steps to teach your puppy how to enjoy being in their crate.
 You can even teach your puppy to go into their crate on cue!
-As you work on building up longer duration inside the crate, set up and use a "Puppy Zone" playpen.
-A puppy zone can be helpful for using overnight if your puppy is having trouble in the more confined space of a crate.
+As you work on building up to a longer duration inside the crate, set up and use a "Puppy Zone" playpen.
+A puppy zone can be helpful for use overnight if your puppy is having trouble in the more confined space of a crate.
 However, this can delay house training in the long run.

 Helping Your Puppy Burn Pre-Bedtime Energy

 Giving your puppy time before bed to run out any zoomies, as well as burn energy with mental enrichment activities, will go a long way in helping them zonk out for the night.
 For some puppies, high-energy activities such as fetch or playing tug-o-war can cause over-stimulation.

 Choose physical exercise activities wisely and don't overdo it before bedtime.
 Going on a sniffari with your puppy, as long as they have received the appropriate vaccinations for exploring outdoors, is an excellent and lower-impact way to burn some energy before bed.